-Financial assets and liabilities of the Company primarily consist of cash and cash equivalents, restricted cash, accounts receivable, other receivables, deposits and amount due from a supplier included in prepayments and other current assets, amounts due from related parties, long-term investments, other non-current assets, short-term bank borrowings and long-term bank borrowings, accounts payable, amounts due to related parties, other payables included in accrued expenses and other current liabilities, advances from shareholders, warrant liabilities, convertible loans and shareholder loans.
+Financial assets and liabilities of the Company primarily consist of cash and cash equivalents, restricted cash, accounts receivable, net, other receivables, deposits and amount due from suppliers included in prepayments and other current assets, long-term investments, other non-current assets, bank borrowings, accounts payable, amounts due to related parties, loans and other payables included in accrued expenses and other current liabilities, warrant liabilities, convertible loans and shareholder loans.
 Warrant liabilities, an option liability and certain convertible loans elected fair value option were measured at fair value using unobservable inputs and categorized in Level 3 of the fair value hierarchy.
-As of December 31, 2020 and 2021, the carrying amount of other financial instruments approximated to their fair values due to the short-term maturity of these instruments.
+As of December 31, 2021 and 2022, the carrying amount of other financial instruments approximated to their fair values due to the short-term maturity of these instruments.